-Staking list showing chainages and GPS coordinates of all structures: from substation to substation for parallel studies, and at least five structures upstream and downstream of crossing locations without parallel.
-Cross-section drawings of the power lines structures, showing the positions of all conductors (phase conductors, shield wires), including: vertical and horizontal clearance between conductors average height of conductors, or height of conductors at the tower and at mid-span circuits and phase arrangement for each circuit (i.e., A-B-C top-bottom) Please indicate the direction looking at the structure at each cross-section Shield wire information: # of shield wires shield wire size, type (material) shield wire resistance (ohm/unit length) continuous or segmented continuous with substation grounding at extremities Tower grounding: typical grounding details (drawing or sketch), if grounding electrodes are used tower foundation details (suspension towers only), to estimate the resistance of the "natural grounding" provided by the tower foundation grounding resistance of each tower, if known, or an average grounding resistance details of counterpoise, if any details of guy wire anchors, if any
+- Cross-section drawings of the power lines structures, showing the positions of all conductors (phase conductors, shield wires), including: - vertical and horizontal clearance between conductors - average height of conductors, or height of conductors at the tower and at mid-span - circuits and phase arrangement for each circuit (i.e., A-B-C top-bottom) - Please indicate the direction looking at the structure at each cross-section - Shield wire information: - # of shield wires - shield wire size, type (material) - shield wire resistance, (ohm/unit length) - continuous or segmented - continuous with substation grounding at extremities - □ Tower grounding: - typical grounding details (drawing or sketch), if grounding electrodes are used - tower foundation details (suspension towers only), to estimate the resistance of the "natural grounding" provided by the tower foundation - grounding resistance of each tower, if known, or an average grounding resistance - details of counterpoise, if any - details of guy wire anchors, if any

-Items to Include on Overhead Transmission Power Drawings Locations and details of any phase transpositions along the common right-of-way (pipeline chainage or GPS coordinates of the transposition towers or marking on the drawings).
+□ Locations and details of any phase transpositions along the common right-of-way (pipeline chainage or GPS coordinates of the transposition towers or marking on the drawings).
 Please indicate the phase arrangement at each transposition tower.

-Phase current loading: peak annual peak projected average annual average projected emergency Line-to-ground fault currents: a. at beginning of common right-of-way: • total fault current • fault current contributions from the north/east • fault current contributions from the south/west b. at middle of common right-of-way: • total fault current • fault current contributions from the north/east • fault current contributions from the south/west c. at end of common right-of-way: • total fault current • fault current contributions from the north/east • total fault current • fault current contributions from the north/east • fault current contributions from the north/east • fault current contributions from the north/east • fault current contributions from the south/west Line-to-ground fault duration: minimum (primary protection) maximum (backup protection) Substation layout drawings and grounding impedances at both ends of each transmission line circuit, if available.
+Phase current loading:

+- peak annual

+- peak projected

+- average annual

+- average projected

+- emergency

+- Line-to-ground fault currents:

+- a. at beginning of common right-of-way:

+- total fault current

+- fault current contributions from the north/east

+- fault current contributions from the south/west

+- b. at middle of common right-of-way:

+- total fault current

+- fault current contributions from the north/east

+- fault current contributions from the south/west

+- c. at end of common right-of-way:

+- total fault current

+- fault current contributions from the north/east

+- fault current contributions from the south/west

+- Line-to-ground fault duration: